rapid7/chef-etcd/README.md

    * ec2:DescribeInstances

 ## Vagrant
 The included Vagrant file uses the `vagrant-secret` and `vagrant-aws` plugins.
-If you would like to provision EC2 nodes, install both plugins and create a secret.yaml file:
+If you would like to provision EC2 nodes, install both plugins and create a .vagrant/secret.yaml file.
+Run `vagrant secret-init` and edit the resulting file:

 ```
 # Account-specific AWS configurations